There was a case of two encyclopedias in 1999.

 It’s not a push force, but a pull force.
 Employees need to be motivated and nudged in the right direction — a pull force.
 A push force is simply ordering them around and imposing consequences if they fail to follow through.

-Mastery requires loving the most mundane
+Mastery requires finding motivation in the mundane

 To have mastery over a certain field, you need to love the most mundane of that field — the everyday practice.